qfpl/state-machine-testing-course/level02/README.md

 regardless of the current state of the system.

 What about `Command`s that only make sense when the system has reached a particular state?
-If we do not manage this, we are re left with a non-deterministic test suite because some `Command`s _might_ be generated in an absurd order.
+If we cannot handle these, we are left with non-deterministic tests because some actions _might_ be generated in an absurd order.

 We solve this by using the `Require` callback, which allows Hedgehog to test that a `Command` is valid in the current sequence.
 We will use the `takeMug`